HieuNguyenVu/scully-personal-website/blog/preparing-for-frontend-interview.md

 location: 'Hanoi, Vietnam'
 ---

-_**Singapore is the center of technology in ASEAN, and come with that, jobs here have more requirements than VietNam where I live.
-This note is my preparation for an interview to apply to some companies in Singapore.
-I work as a Fullstack Developer, It seems like I have a lot of things to prepare, and these will help me review my knowledge in whatever position I apply to.**_
+_**I work as a Fullstack Developer, And because I didn't focus specifically on anything from the start of my career path, It seems like I have a lot of things to re-learn and prepare.
+I don't nervous too much about the new technical/ framework.
+I just worry about the core thing that I was misunderstood or I the things should know but I don't know.
+This note is my preparation for an interview to apply to my next job.
+An maybe I will review and update it in the future**_

 _**The main content of this post will about some base knowledge of Javascript, and Angular's Core knowledge, also a bit about Design Patterns and Scalable Design for Frontend Systems.**_

 _**Don't overestimate me!
-I don't remember and know all these :smile: but I believe after this post, I will understand them, and also take your appreciation at that time :smile: Let's learn together!.
+I don't remember and know all these :grinning: but I believe after this post, I will understand them, and also take your appreciation at that time :smile: Let's learn together!.
 During the reading, please don’t hesitate to notify me of misleading information if you spot a misunderstanding!**_

 1. [**Base web knowledge.**](#i-base-web-knowledge)